EQEmu/eqemu-docs-v2/docs/server/logging-system/README.md

 When a process boots up, such as **zone/world/ucs/queryserv/etc**.
 These settings will load and whatever applies to the server category wise is what it will use as **rules** to understand where to send output, as well as what level of information (high or low) to display

 !!! info

       Please note that **log_to_gmsay** is only available for zone-level debugging

+      As of 2021 it is available in world as well if you have rule **WorldGMSayLogging** enabled (enabled by default)

 ## In-Game Commands